|

 was against every precept.

-married to her within the Hall of Devotions - unlike the one who claimed
+legally married to her within the Hall of Devotions – unlike the

 "I will not…" the Minister began, but two of Éric's